 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Hosea, like the slightly earlier prophet Amos, preached to the Northern Kingdom, Israel.
 But Amos was from the Southern Kingdom, Judah.
-Hosea was from the Northern Kingdom, and so he was preaching to his own people.
-His whole life, and the difficult spiritual effort God asked of him, was lived out in full sight of those people.
+Hosea was himself from the Northern Kingdom, and so he was preaching to his own people.
+His whole life, including the difficult spiritual effort God asked of him, was lived out in full sight of those people.

 In the second verse of Hosea's prophecy we read what that spiritual effort was to be.
 God commands Hosea to "Go, take to yourself a wife of harlotry and have children of harlotry, for the land commits great harlotry by forsaking the Lord."
 Hosea's marriage is to reflect the unfaithfulness of Israel toward God.

 The prophet obediently marries the prostitute Gomer, who then bears three children.
 Their very names are chilling indications of God's anger at faithless Israel: the Lord tells Hosea that the second child, a daughter, is to be called "Not to Be Pitied."
 About the third child, a son, God says, "Call his name Not my People, for you are not my people and I am not your God (1: 9).